pttd96/three-ways-to-sum-to-n/README.md

    npx ts-node index.ts
    ```

 This will print the results of all three approaches to the console.
+Feel free to try out with different values for n in `console.log()`.